perrydv/Vogelwarte_NIMBLE_workshop/Content/strategies_for_improving_mcmc/strategies_for_improving_mcmc.md

 #### Another way to write this model

-We can re-write the model so that the latent population size at each is stochastic, rather than the environmental noise at each time.
-The modes are statistically equivalent.
+We can re-write the model so that the latent population size at each time is stochastic, rather than having a separate stochastic environmental noise at each time.
+The two ways to write the model are statistically equivalent.

 ```r